CASE STUDIESHow Durham Food has helped others

 There are two versions of the welcome packs.

-The first is a standard pack to include local sausages and home cured bacon using pigs reared at Houghall Agricultural College, just outside of Durham City, with strong links to the Cathedral since the 1200’s.
+The first is a standard pack to include local sausages and home cured bacon using pigs reared at Crane Row Farm based near Hamsterley Forest in the west of the county

 The other items in the standard pack include County Durham coffee from Lonton’s in Barnard Castle; dairy products from Embleton Hall Farm near Wingate; eggs from Linzt Hall Farm in Burnhopefield; artisan loaves from Bakehouse Rise in Crook; preserves from Mrs B’s Kitchen; and extra jams and marmalades from Lanchester and South Durham Honey.